chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/index.md

 * `chainguard-enforce-signer` — allows Chainguard to perform [Enforce Signing](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-signing/chainguard-enforce-signing-faqs/)
 * `chainguard-cosigned` — provides access to the open source SigStore policy controller, allowing Enforce to verify container attestations and signatures

+A complete table of the IAM resources that Enforce creates is listed at the end of this page in the [Additional IAM Resources section](#additional-iam-resources).

 ## Setting up a Cloud Account Association for AWS

 To configure (or upgrade) a cloud account association with AWS, start by setting up the association in Chainguard Enforce using `chainctl`.

 First, associate the ID of the relevant Enforce group and the AWS account ID to variables for later use.
 You can find the IAM group ID by running `chainctl iam groups ls -o table`.